summerua/forgy/README.md

 ## Prometheus Integration

-forgy supports **Remote Write** to send metrics directly to Prometheus, which is ideal for real-time load testing metrics.
+Forgy supports **Remote Write** to send metrics directly to Prometheus, which is ideal for real-time load testing metrics.

 When using `--prometheus-url`, forgy sends metrics to the specified Prometheus Remote Write endpoint.
 Metrics are sent every 10 seconds by default (configurable with `--metrics-frequency`).